Sunday, May 19, 2013

 Making our New Zealand courtesy flag...

-A day or so later we were almost there.
-I started to cook up a huge meal , kind of like a Lasagne, with the layered lasagne pasta, white sauce and corned beef out of cans..
+A few days later we were almost there.
+I started to cook up a huge meal, kind of like a Lasagne, with the layered lasagne pasta, white sauce and corned beef out of cans..
 I've never done it that way before, but I didn't have any fresh meat left and I needed to be able to feed all of us.
-I used dried crumbed Parmeson Cheese, the stuff in a shake out bottle, for cheese flavour and it turned out rather well.
+I used dried crumbed Parmesan Cheese, the stuff in a shake out bottle, and the last of our cheese and it turned out rather well.